seanboyce/Calculus-the-game/calculus_full/README.md

 ## KiCAD files

 There are some custom footprints I think?
 Not sure how that gets handled.
 Let me know if anything outright breaks.

+The routing is still pretty YOLO in this version (although less bad than the cheap version), feel free to clean it up.
+I tried to mostly keep traces off the top of the board so it looks clean.